Science Communication

 Nerd Nite

 Nerd Nite is a series of fun-yet-informative talks geared towards a general audience.
 From August 2021 to May 2023, I organized and hosted monthly Nerd Nite events in Lincoln, NE.
-I'm was also a frequent Nerd Nite presenter, and I've put together talks on the statistics of Keanu Reeves' filmography, Amish Newspapers as a form of social media, and David Bowie's eclectic acting career.
+I was also a frequent Nerd Nite presenter, and I've put together talks on the statistics of Keanu Reeves' filmography, Amish Newspapers as a form of social media, and David Bowie's eclectic acting career.

 Find Nerd Nite - Lincoln on